Download the print version (version 4.0)

 Privacy Safeguard 10

-13.54 Where a data holder or accredited data recipient has disclosed CDR data and then discloses corrected data as the result of the consumer’s requests to correct and disclose corrected data under Privacy Safeguards 11 and 13, the entity must notify that consumer under Privacy Safeguard 10 in respect of both disclosures.
+13.61 Where a data holder or accredited data recipient has disclosed CDR data and then discloses corrected data as a result of the consumer’s requests to correct and disclose corrected data under Privacy Safeguards 11 and 13, the entity must notify that consumer under Privacy Safeguard 10 in respect of both disclosures.

 Privacy Safeguard 11

-13.56 Under Privacy Safeguard 11, data holders and accredited data recipients have an obligation to advise consumers if they disclose CDR data at a point in time, but then later become aware that some or all of the data disclosed was inaccurate, out of date or incomplete, having regard to the purpose for which the data was held at the time of disclosure.
+13.63 Under Privacy Safeguard 11, data holders and accredited data recipients have an obligation to advise consumers if they disclose CDR data at a point in time, but then later become aware that some or all of the CDR data disclosed was inaccurate, out of date or incomplete, having regard to the purpose for which the data was held at the time of disclosure.
+Privacy Safeguard 11 also requires data holders and accredited persons to disclose corrected CDR data to the accredited person who originally received the data, where requested by the affected consumer.

-13.57 A CDR entity may become aware of inaccuracies in CDR data in a range of ways – including pursuant to a correction request under Privacy Safeguard 13.
+13.64 A CDR entity may become aware of inaccuracies in CDR data in a range of ways – including through a consumer’s request that the entity correct their CDR data under Privacy Safeguard 13, or during an investigation that is triggered by a Privacy Safeguard 13 request.

 Privacy Safeguard 12